 Property name Purpose hibernate.cache.provider_class The classname of a custom CacheProvider. e.g. classname.of.CacheProvider hibernate.cache.use_minimal_puts Optimizes second-level cache operation to minimize writes, at the cost of more frequent reads.
 This setting is most useful for clustered caches and, in Hibernate3, is enabled by default for clustered cache implementations. e.g. true false hibernate.cache.use_query_cache Enables the query cache.
-Individual queries still have to be set cachable. e.g. true false hibernate.cache.use_second_level_cache Can be used to completely disable the second level cache, which is enabled by default for classes which specify a <cache> mapping.</cache>

-Property name Purpose e.g. true false hibernate.cache.query_cache_factory The classname of a custom QueryCache interface, defaults to the built-in StandardQueryCache. e.g. classname.of.QueryCache hibernate.cache.region_prefix A prefix to use for second-level cache region names. e.g. prefix hibernate.cache.use_structured_entries Forces Hibernate to store data in the second-level cache in a more human-friendly format. e.g. true false
+Individual queries still have to be set cachable. hibernate.cache.use_second_level_cache level cache, which is enabled by default for classes which specify a <cache> mapping.</cache> e.g. true false hibernate.cache.query_cache_factory The classname of a custom QueryCache interface, defaults to the built-in StandardQueryCache. e.g. classname.of.QueryCache hibernate.cache.region_prefix A prefix to use for second-level cache region names. e.g. prefix hibernate.cache.use_structured_entries Forces Hibernate to store data in the second- level cache in a more human-friendly format. e.g. true false hibernate.cache.default_cache_concurren Settingaused to give the name of the default org.hibernate.annotations.CacheConcurrencyStrate to use when either @Cacheable Or @Cache is used. @Cache(strategy="") is used to override this default.